 In a Spiritual view, bindi plays the most important role in Hindu culture.
-Every morning a Hindu takes a bath and sits in prayer just to seek for the absolute truth through every prayer.
+Every morning a Hindu takes a bath and sits in prayer just to seek the absolute truth through every prayer.
 However, it is true that one cannot sit in prayer the whole day.
 So when you leave the prayer room, you are expected to put some mark on your forehead, which will remind you during the day about all the activities and the purpose of life.
 It is obvious you cannot see the mark on your own forehead every time so whenever you see it on another face, you will get a chance to recall the purpose of your life.
 The idea is to remember that all the things you are doing are dedicated to the achievement of this supreme goal of self-realization.

 The meaning bindi in Society

 Society has always wanted to categorize or tag people in groups.
 The Bindi performed a similar function in the ‘Social’ realm.
 The social purpose was to ward off the evil eye of the young unmarried girl by making her wear a ‘black’ Bindi.
 The married women wore a red Bindi.
 The 4 castes wore different colored tilak though this is not followed except in very conservative families in the villages.

 1. The Brahmins who were priests or academicians wore a tilak of white sandalwood signifying purity.

 2. The Kshatriyas (Kings and Warriors and Administrators) wore red tilak to signify valor.

 3. The Vaishyas (Businessmen) wore a yellow tilak signifying prosperity.